 Probiotics and Health

 The idea that certain types of bacteria can improve our health has been around since the early 20th century, when Nobel prize-winning Russian biologist Elie Metchnikoff first proposed that eating bacteria similar to those living in the body could have health benefits.
-More recently, companies started marketing products containing these bacteria, called probiotics (which means “for life”).
+More recently, companies started marketing products called probiotics (which means “for life”) containing these bacteria.

 Probiotics are available in many forms, including supplement pills, suppositories, and creams.
-Many foods contain friendly bacteria, such as yogurt, buttermilk, and cheeses with live active cultures.
-Other foods that contain friendly bacteria include fermented foods like miso, tempeh, sauerkraut, beer, sourdough bread, chocolate, and kimchi.
+Many foods contain friendly bacteria, such as:

-According to the National Center for Complementary and Alternative Medicine (NCCAM), probiotics are used to prevent and treat a variety of health conditions, such as:
+Probiotics are proposed to prevent and treat a variety of health conditions, such as:

 - diarrhea (including diarrhea caused by antibiotics)